Managing Anxiety in Children

 - Increase participation in school and social activities

-Duration: Short-term CBT programs often run 8–20 sessions; complex cases may need longer or combined approaches with medication.
+Duration: Short-term CBT programs often run 8 to 20 sessions.
+Complex cases may need longer care.
+They may also need combined approaches with medication.
 Progress is typically gradual and monitored using specific goals and symptom tracking.

 Play therapy for anxiety: methods, benefits, and when to choose it